buildpacks/rfcs/text/0000-pack-package-refactor.md

 └── tools
     └── pedantic_imports
 ```

+Further, the structure itself is very intimidating to a new-comer - what is important?
+Where does the definition/implementation live, and why is it split into multiple components without clear organization?

 ### Short term target structure
 This is a short term approximation for the structure that we would like to see.
 This is not set in stone